kingluddite/web-dev-notes/full_stack/mean-stack/07-crud-and-routes.md

 ```

 * Don't forget double quotes and single quotes together!
-    - src attribute takes an expression
+    - `src` attribute takes an expression
-    - the express should result in a path to the template, in our example above the expression is just a string which will result in the contents of the string (you could also pass a function)
+    - The express should result in a path to the template, in our example above the expression is just a string which will result in the contents of the string (you could also pass a function)
     - `<ng-include src="foobar()">`
-        + that results in a path to the template
+        + That results in a path to the template
-        + you could also do `src="'/path/' + someScopeVariable + '/template.html'"></ng-include>`
+        + You could also do `src="'/path/' + someScopeVariable + '/template.html'"></ng-include>`
 * When you request a template
-* Angular first looks inside $templateCache
+* Angular first looks inside **$templateCache**
 * If not found, Angular fetches the template from the server
-* Then Angular stores the template in the $templateCache for future requests
+* Then Angular stores the template in the **$templateCache** for future requests

 [nginclude documentation](https://docs.angularjs.org/api/ng/directive/ngInclude)